Niko731973/The-Eternal-Market/README.md

 ## About

-The Eternal Market (TEM) is a distributed application (DAPP) that allows anyone with blockchain access to buy or sell goods and services anonymously.
+The Eternal Market (TEM) is a distributed application (DAPP) that allows anyone with ethereum blockchain access to buy or sell goods and services anonymously.
 It requires no login, only a valid Ethereum address.
 Being a distributed application, TEM is not stored on any server, cannot be shut down or hacked.
 Funds for each order are locked in contracts between the buyer and seller, there is no central wallet to manage orders which is susceptible to attack.

 TEM has no owner with control over market operations.
 During the initial coin offering (ICO) shares of TEM will be sold off at a fixed price.
 After TEM is fully operational, shareholders will have total control over TEM through voting on proposals.
 Shares are freely transferable and are redeemable for ether at the market rate through the community contract.
 Shareholders are entitled to all the profits of market operations.